picoCTF/ansible-roles/roles/cork/README.md

 ### TLS material

-Stage the bundle produced by `config-examples/gen-docker-certs.sh` on the Ansible controller at `cork_cert_src`.
-The role copies the orchestrator's two client sets — never a CA key — to the paths cork and dockerd read them from:

 - `docker-{ca-cert,client-cert,client-key}.pem` → `{{ docker_cert_path }}/{ca,cert,key}.pem`,
   used for cork's connections to the worker daemons.
 - `zot-{ca-cert,client-cert,client-key}.pem` → `/etc/docker/certs.d/<registry>/{ca.crt,client.cert,client.key}`,